robotpy/pynetconsole/README.rst

 Authors
 =======

-This implementation of the netconsole listener was originally written by Robert Blair Mason Jr.
+This implementation of the netconsole listener is derived from the RIOLog code created by the GradleRIO project.

-It has since been maintained and enhanced by the RobotPy project.